quantum-boost/multinode/python-client/docs/registration.md

 ### Updating project function definitions

 The `multinode upgrade` command is used to register a _new version_ of your project function definitions with the Multinode control plane.
+You must run this command every time you make changes to the function definitions in your project.

 ```commandline
 multinode upgrade {CODE_PATH} --project-name={PROJECT_NAME}